fizzed/stork/README.md

 Since this application contains one daemon called "hello-server", the daemon would be stopped (if it existed), the upgrade would occur, then the daemon would be installed (if needed) and started back up.
 The directories described above in the canonical layout as (retained on upgrade) would be moved rather than overwritten.
+That means during a fresh install, the bin/, lib/, conf/, and share/ directories are installed.
+On an upgrade install, the bin/, lib, and share/ directories are installed, while conf/ and runtime dirs data/, log/, and run/ directories are moved.

 ## Examples

-### examples/hello-server-dropwizard
+### hello-server-dropwizard

 Example project using Maven for building a simple Hello World daemon using the DropWizard framework.

 The command-line version of stork-launcher-generate is integrated in the pom.xml via the maven-exec-plugin.
 The packaging of the final tarball assembly is done with the standard maven-assembly-plugin.
-To build the project and tarball, just execute the following in examples/hello-server-dropwizard:
+To build the project and tarball, just execute the following in (src/examples/hello-server-dropwizard):

 	mvn clean assembly:assembly

 On success, the target/ directory will contain the final assembly tarball.
+This tarball is ready for distribution or deployment using stork-fabric-deploy.

-### examples/hello-server-play
+### hello-server-play

 Example project using the [PlayFramework](http://playframework.com) for building a simple Hello World daemon.
 The PlayFramework allows you to use a mix of Scala/Java for creating web applications.
 Play uses